An Analytical Approach for Insulin-like Growth Factor Receptor 1 and Mammalian Target of Rapamycin Blockades in Ewing Sarcoma: Introduction

-We refer the reader to \cite{kitano,Doyle, demo,dem} for a precise definition of robustness and several works \cite{LV, Romania,Mass,Zhou,Ollivier} regarding the details of curvature.
+\\ \\ \textbf{Central Question:} \emph{Given the complexity and cost of selecting drug candidates, can we quantify (and therefore predict) pathway fragility in order to uncover a set of a set of n-tuple targets that can properly disrupt the alternative signaling cascades attributed to ES tumor growth?} \\ \\ In addressing this critical question, a host of new ``-omics'' technologies has provided cancer biologists with unparalleled access to expression data across the proteome or transcriptome that allows scientific exploration of tumor phenotype at the network level, rather than a reductionist approach confined to specific protein-protein interactions.
+As such, one can consider cellular interactions apart of the interactome as a complex dynamical system represented by weighted graphs \cite{alon,barabasi,barabasi2,West}.
+In doing so, we are able to compute certain geometric features in hopes of elucidating certain key attributes and stylized facts of the underlying system.
+One such property is the geometric notion curvature \cite{DoCarmo}.
+We have previously shown that increases in Ricci curvature is positively correlated to increases in robustness, herein expressed as $\Delta Ric \times \Delta R\geq 0$ \cite{our_nature}.
+Roughly speaking, robustness relates to the rate at which a given dynamical system returns to its original (normal) state following a perturbation or external disturbance - we refer the reader to \cite{kitano,Doyle, demo,dem} for a precise definition of robustness and several works \cite{LV, Romania,Mass,Zhou,Ollivier} regarding the details of curvature.
 Nevertheless, the key concept here is that on a given graph/interactome, we are able to employ Ricci curvature to express system-level and pathway fragility.
 In the context of clinical success, it has been argued that feedback loops are essential to the function of ES with previous rationale for the success of joint IGF-1R/mTOR inhibition \cite{Schwartz}.
 Stated in the context of graph theory, this feedback or the number of triangles in an interactome (redundant pathways) can be characterized by a lower bound of Ricci curvature \cite{our_nature, bauer, tetali}.
 We show some key pathways connected to IGF-R1 in Figure~\ref{fig:igfr1}.